3scale/porta/INSTALL.md

 ## Asset compilation

-In development, assets are compiled automatically when a page is requested from rails.
-To allow online updates when an asset file changes, start:
+In development, assets are compiled automatically on demand when a Rails page loads.
+If you want to use [live code reloading](https://guides.rubyonrails.org/webpacker.html#running-webpacker-in-development) you'll need to run:

 ```sh
 bundle exec rake webpack:dev